x-tabdeveloping/turftopic/docs/clustering.md

  - Scalability: Clustering models typically cannot be fitted in an online fashion, and manifold learning is usually inefficient in large corpora.
 When the number of texts is huge, the number of topics also gets inflated, which is impractical for interpretation.
  - Lack of Nuance: The models are unable to capture multiple topics in a document or capture uncertainty around topic labels.
 This makes the models impractical for longer texts as well.
- - Sensitivity to Hyperparameters: While do not have to set the number of topics directly, the hyperparameters you choose has a huge impact on the number of topics you will end up getting. (see figure)
+ - Sensitivity to Hyperparameters: While do not have to set the number of topics directly, the hyperparameters you choose has a huge impact on the number of topics you will end up getting.
+You can counteract this to a certain extent with hierarchical merging. (see figure)
  - Transductivity: Some clustering methods are transductive, meaning you can't predict topical content for new documents, as they would change the cluster structure.

 <figure>